South Tangerang: Administrative districts

-The municipality of South Tangerang is divided into seven districts (kecamatan), tabulated below with their areas and population totals from the 2010 Census and 2020 Census, together with the official estimates as at mid 2022.
+The municipality of South Tangerang is divided into seven districts (kecamatan), tabulated below with their areas and population totals from the 2010 Census and 2020 Census, together with the official estimates as at mid 2024.
 The centre of South Tangerang is the Ciputat district; the western districts of the city (Setu, Serpong and Serpong Utara) are much less densely populated than the eastern districts (Pamulang, Ciputat, Ciputat Timur and Pondok Aren).
-The table also includes the number of administrative villages (rural desa and urban kelurahan) in each district, and its postal codes.
-The districts are sub-divided into 49 urban villages (kelurahan) and five rural villages (desa).
+The table also includes the number of administrative villages (totaling 54 urban kelurahan) in each district, and its postal codes.